-Following the sale of its equity investments during the year, the Group is not exposed to equity price movement risks as at December 31, 2012.
-However, it was exposed to such risks from its available-for-sale equity investments as at December 31, 2011.
-Further details of these fund investments are disclosed in Note 17.
+Following the sale of its equity investments, the Group has not been exposed to equity price movement risks.
+Details of its fund investments are disclosed in Note 16.

 Price sensitivity

 The sensitivity analyses below have been determined based on the exposure to fund investment price risks at the end of the reporting period.